International Transgender Day of Visibility: Reception

 Over the years, Transgender Day of Visibility has had proponents and critics.

 Supporters of TDOV have organized a variety of responsive events.
 In 2024, for instance, AP reported on marches in Melbourne and Philadelphia, an "inclusive roller derby" on Long Island, and a picnic in a small English town.
 Some places have been lit up with trans flag colors, such as Niagara Falls.

-To advocates of TDOV, visibility enables trans people to experience less social isolation, it "illuminates and normalizes them to the rest of the world" and it builds empathy from the cisgender majority.
+To advocates of TDOV, visibility enables trans people to experience less social isolation; it "illuminates and normalizes them to the rest of the world" and it builds empathy from the cisgender majority.
 The day is seen as a way to honor elders to trans communities, according to Shelby Chestnut of the Transgender Law Center, and "visibility means having the power and the ease to show up as all of who you are at any given moment," per Tourmaline.

-Similarly, a trans activist originally from Belize told UNAIDS, "Visibility is power.
+Similarly, Erika Castellanos, a trans activist originally from Belize told UNAIDS, "Visibility is power.
 Only when given visibility can we raise our voices and advocate for the enjoyment of our human rights."
 A trans interviewee from Thailand argued that TDOV could educate the public about the needs, including health care and employment.

-Also, TDOV highlights the importance of showing trans people having vibrant and full lives, especially during periods of violence against the trans community, as Black trans Minneapolis city councilor Andrea Jenkins asserted in 2021, "We don't want to just wallow in this, [...]
+Also, TDOV highlights the importance of showing trans people having vibrant and full lives, especially during periods of violence against the trans community, as Black trans Minneapolis city council member Andrea Jenkins asserted in 2021, "We don't want to just wallow in this, [...]
 We also want to acknowledge the reality that our lives are beautiful and matter."

-Effort to increase trans visibility have been criticized by Black abolitionists, who believe facile inclusion of trans persons in popular culture "leads to flattened understandings of Black trans life" and may endanger Black trans people.
+Effort to increase trans visibility have been criticized by Black prison abolitionists, who believe facile inclusion of trans persons in popular culture "leads to flattened understandings of Black trans life" and may endanger Black trans people.
 As abolitionist Miss Major Griffin-Gracy stated in 2019, "I don't really understand why we need a day of visibility, when for most of us, especially us Black girls, we are as visible as we need to be.
 Our visibility is getting us killed."

 Similarly, some scholars argue that over-exposure of trans people can result in erasure, by virtue of perpetuating stereotypes or reducing people to statistical measures.
 Besides the paradox of visibility as a physical risk, others question whether TDOV is offering a "sanitized image of transgender people" that reinstantiates socioeconomic and racial exclusions.

 In 2024, TDOV coincided with the Christian holiday of Easter that year.
 U.S. President Biden's support of TDOV was condemned by some Christian Republicans, which caused a brief political "controversy, which has galvanized conservatives and which transgender advocates say is manufactured."